Black Bears (Ursus americanus)

 Average Height: 2 to 3 feet at the shoulder when standing on all four paws; 4 to 6 feet when standing on the hind legs.

 Average Weight: 250 to 350 pounds (adult male); 120 to 180 pounds (adult female)

-Black bear tracks are easy to distinguish from other animals, because the hind feet are larger than the front feet, and the tracks will be much larger than any other wildlife track found in Illinois.
-The tracks of the hind feet are approximately 3.5 to 4 inches wide and 7 inches long, while tracks from the front feet measure approximately 3 to 4 inches across and 4 inches long.
-Black bears have five toes on each foot, each with a curved, 1.25 inch, non-retractable claw.
+Black bear tracks are easy to distinguish from those of other animals because the hind feet are larger than the front feet and the tracks are much larger than any other wildlife tracks found in Illinois.
+The tracks of the hind feet are approximately 3½ to 4 inches wide and 7 inches long, while tracks from the front feet measure approximately 3 to 4 inches across and 4 inches long.
+Black bears have five toes on each foot, each with a curved, 1¼ inch, nonretractable claw.

 Animals Mistaken for Bears